hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 - MG has data/figs

 # Day 3:
+- Measured signal with laser probe around 11:45
-- Corals 7 and 10 were sacrificed to make slurry at 11:30 ?????
+- Corals 7 and 10 were cut in half, and the halves with polyps 1-3 and 1 respectively were sacrificed to make tissue slurry at 12:30
-- HP came in to look at cells under scope
+- HP and AH came in to look at cells under scope

 # Possible problems